SkylineCommunications/dataminer-docs/connector-help/connector_help/Eutelsat_Data_Collector.md

 - **IP port**: 80
 - **Bus address**: If the proxy server has to be bypassed, specify *bypassproxy.*

+### Configuration of Agents

-*Configuration of AgentsThe user can add/delete DataMiner agents by right clicking on the **DataMiner Agents Table** and choose the add/delete option in the context menu.
-For each new DataMiner agent the user will need to enter the IP address of the agent and a textual description.*
+You can add/delete DataMiner Agents by right-clicking the **DataMiner Agents Table** and selecting the add/delete option in the context menu.
+For each new DataMiner Agent, you will need to enter the IP address of the Agent and a textual description.

-Usage
+## Usage

-General
+### General

 The **General** page contains the **DataMiner Agents** table.
 This table displays the current status of each agent, including the following parameters: **IP Address**, **Administration State**, **Login State**, **Last Login Timestamp**, **Retrieve State**, **Last Retrieve Timestamp** and **Last Error Message**.